mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/aws/multi-account/index.md

     a.
 Go to your target (workload) account
     b.
 Search for the role control-plane.cluster-api-provider-aws.sigs.k8s.io
     c.
-Navigate to the Trust Relationship tab and click Edit Trust Relationship
+Navigate to the Trust Relationship tab and select Edit Trust Relationship
     d.
 Add the following relationship

 ```bash